 Department of Art

-Her book, ‘Liminal Spaces: Migration and Women of the Guyanese Diaspora’ (Cambridge, UK: Open Book Publishers, 2020), explores the art and migration narratives of women of Guyanese heritage.
-Her essays on contemporary art have been published in Asian Diasporic Visual Cultures and the Americas, Wasafiri, Transition Magazine (Harvard University), Small Axe, and Nueva Luz Photographic Journal.
+As a curator-scholar of contemporary art of the Global South, her curatorial research practice examines the conceptual links and slippages at the nexus of art and migration, focusing on art of the Caribbean Diaspora with particular attention to her homeland Guyana.
+Her book, Liminal Spaces: Migration and Women of the Guyanese Diaspora explores the art and migration narratives of women of Guyanese heritage.
+Her essays on contemporary art have been published in Arts, Asian Diasporic Visual Cultures and the Americas, Wasafiri, Transition Magazine (Harvard University), Small Axe, and Nueva Luz Photographic Journal, among others.